Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Introduction and Main Result

-\item \emph{Validity for the ground state}: Our result concerns a trial state, not the actual ground state.
-It would be very interesting to understand if similar statements holds for the ground state.
+Our results concern a trial state, not the actual ground state.
+It is one of the fundamental problems of mathematical condensed matter theory to understand if similar statements hold for the ground state.
 This is a very subtle question.
-It is expected that due to the Kohn--Luttinger instability the ground state always has a superconducting part which smoothens out the jump at the Fermi surface.
-However, we conjecture that the Kohn--Luttinger effect affects the momentum distribution only on an extremely small (even exponentially small) scale.
-A rigorous proof seems very challenging because one cannot use a-priori bounds obtainable from the ground state energy; in fact, a single pair excitation $a^*_p a^*_h$ may change the momentum distribution from $\langle \psi_N, a^*_p a_p \psi_N \rangle =0 $ to $\langle \psi_N, a^*_p a_p \psi_N \rangle =1 $ at a kinetic energy cost as small as order $\hbar^2 = N^{-2/3}$; this has to be compared to the resolution of the ground state energy \cref{eq:mainenergy} that is only $\hbar N^{-\alpha} = N^{-\frac{1}{3}-\alpha}$. \end{enumerate} \end{remarks}
+It is expected that due to the Kohn--Luttinger instability the ground state always has a superconducting part which smoothens out the discontinuity.
+However, we conjecture that the Kohn--Luttinger effect changes the momentum distribution only on a scale which is extremely close to the Fermi surface, well separated from the scale on which we observe the characteristic Fermi liquid behavior.
+A rigorous proof is challenging because a-priori bounds through the ground state energy would have to be of extremely high precision; in fact, a single pair excitation $a^*_p a^*_h$ may change the momentum distribution from $\langle \psi_N, a^*_p a_p \psi_N \rangle =0 $ to $\langle \psi_N, a^*_p a_p \psi_N \rangle =1 $ at a kinetic energy cost as small as order $\hbar^2 = N^{-2/3}$; this has to be compared to the resolution of the ground state energy \cref{eq:mainenergy} that is only $\hbar N^{-\alpha} = N^{-\frac{1}{3}-\alpha}$.
+Nevertheless, we believe our result is interesting for two main reasons.
+First, it shows that the random phase approximation in the mean-field scaling limit is sufficient to identify a Fermi liquid: it is neither trivial (as the Hartree--Fock approximation), nor do we need higher orders of the expansion in $N^{-1/3}$.
+Second, our trial state \cref{eq:psi} being given in terms of unitary transformations $\mathfrak{R}$ and $T$ as $\mathfrak{R}T\Omega$, it is natural to study the transformed Hamiltonian $T^* \mathfrak{R}^* H_N \mathfrak{R} T$ to obtain a-priori estimates on the deviation of the momentum distribution from its random phase approximation formula.
+It remains very difficult to push this approach to the precision obtained for the trial state and which would prove Fermi liquid behavior, but some rough statements for sufficiently wide averages in momentum are possible; a discussion of the obtainable estimates shall appear elsewhere.